Stvff/Unfurl/readme.md

 ```
 bbb:
 ```
-And the evaluator applies the rule to the queries:
+And the evaluator applies the rules to the queries:
 ```
 aaa
 ```